cs230-stanford/website-fall-2020/faq.md

 Yes, there will still be sections.
 Check piazza for information about logistics.

 ## How do I join lectures?
-Lectures will be held 9-10:20AM (PST) over Zoom.
+Lectures will be held 8:30-9:50AM (PST) over Zoom.
 You can watch the lectures live by going to Canvas, and going to the <a href="https://canvas.stanford.edu/courses/117317/external_tools/5384">Zoom tab</a>.
 Recordings will also be posted after lecture onto Canvas.

-## Can I get a letter grade?
-All grading this quarter will be done on a S/NC scale (Satisfactory / No Credit).
-In rare cases you may receive an unofficial grade (for example if you previously took the class Incomplete and are re-taking a component this quarter).
-If this applies to you make a private post on Piazza.

 ## How is the final project graded?
 The final project grade will incorporate the following components:
- * Grade on 5 deliverables
+ * Grade on 4 deliverables
- * Meeting attendance/participation for 4 TA meetings
+ * Meeting attendance/participation for 3 TA meetings

 ## What are the deliverables as part of the final project?
 The project has main deliverables:
  * Proposal
- * Milestone #1
- * Milestone #2
+ * Milestone
  * Final video
  * Final report